-- Hard-Sided Enclosed Auto Transport – In addition to the advantages provided by soft-sided carriers, hard-sided carriers offer protection for your car in the unlikely event your car is exposed to possible damage during transportation.
+- Hard-Sided Enclosed Auto Transport – In addition to the advantages of soft-sided carriers, hard-sided carriers offer protection for your car in the unlikely event your car is exposed to possible damage during transportation.

 Open Auto Transport to Pennsylvania

 Thinking about using open auto transport for your Pennsylvania car transport needs?
 Open carriers are the same double-decker car carriers the dealerships use.
-Your vehicle will be secured with state-of-the-art equipment, and it will arrive at its destination within seven days of departure.
+Your vehicle will be secured with state-of-the-art equipment and arrive at its destination within seven days of departure.
 Open auto transport is a secure and affordable way of shipping your car, protecting your vehicle from road vibration, excess mileage, and more.

 Lowboy Carriers to Pennsylvania

-With busy urban centers scattered throughout the Commonwealth, construction crews in Pennsylvania will sometimes find themselves having to trek hours from one site to the next, only to head elsewhere for the next project.
-Hitting the four corners of the state – Erie, Allentown-Bethlehem-Easton, Philadelphia, and Pittsburgh – means putting a ton of time on the road moving equipment such as excavators, cranes, and more.
+With busy urban centers throughout the Commonwealth, construction crews in Pennsylvania will sometimes have to trek hours from one site to the next, only to head elsewhere for the next project.
+Hitting the state’s four corners – Erie, Allentown-Bethlehem-Easton, Philadelphia, and Pittsburgh – means putting a ton of time on the road moving equipment such as excavators, cranes, and more.
 Crews must keep their skilled hands working instead of pulling them away from their specialties to move equipment.
-That’s why construction teams across the Keystone State rely on Pennsylvania auto transport experts to make sure they stay on schedule, and everything gets to the next site safely – they turn to the Pennsylvania equipment transport experts and the lowboy teams at Number 1 Auto Transport.
+That’s why construction teams across the Keystone State rely on the Pennsylvania heavy equipment and lowboy shipping experts to ensure they stay on schedule and everything gets to the job site safely.

 Transporting heavy construction equipment is a serious business.
-Our veteran lowboy carrier drivers are trained to handle oversized loads, as well as high gross tonnage.
+Our veteran lowboy carrier drivers are trained to handle oversized loads and high gross tonnage.
 Number 1 Auto’s drivers are skilled in moving heavy equipment in and out of job sites and navigating busy highways with unique loads.